๐ŸŽ›๏ธControl Theory

 Root Locus Method

-• Traces pole trajectories as a single parameter (typically feedback gain KK) varies from 0 to \infty
+The root locus traces closed-loop pole trajectories as a single parameter (typically feedback gain KK) varies from 0 to โˆž\infty.

 Pole-Zero Analysis

-• Pole locations determine stability—all poles must have negative real parts (left half-plane) for a continuous-time system to be stable
+• Pole locations determine stability: All poles must have negative real parts (left half-plane) for a continuous-time system to be BIBO stable.
+For discrete-time, all poles must be inside the unit circle.

-• Zeros affect response shape—while zeros don't directly determine stability, they influence overshoot, settling time, and can cause non-minimum phase behavior
+• Zeros affect response shape: While zeros don't directly determine stability, they influence overshoot, settling time, and the overall transient shape.

 State-Space and Energy Methods: Modern Stability Analysis